-It is also the only micro-brewery in the city - award-winning beers are brewed in the cellar.
-The cellar is also the entrance to tunnels that run to the waterfront which were allegedly used for smuggling.
+They aren't the only resident spirits.
+The pub is also a micro-brewery and produces award-winning beers brewed in the cellar.
+The cellar has tunnels that run to the waterfront and were allegedly used for smuggling.
 The tunnels are now bricked up to stop any beer from going missing!

-While we're talking about home-brewed beer let's think for a moment about some related imports into Liverpool.
-Rum became a popular import after the British Navy captured Jamaica in 1655.
+Comonly smuggled goods included alcohol and tobacco.
+Rum became popular after the British Navy captured Jamaica in 1655.
 The Navy used to give their sailors a daily liquor ration and Jamaican rum replaced French brandy as the tipple of choice.
-Tobacco came to Liverpool from the southern states of America.
+Tobacco came to Liverpool legally from the southern states of America.
 The first shipment was recorded in 1648 and the trade took off in the 1660s.